s7techlab/cckit/README.md

 In [examples/cpaper_extended/chaincode.go](examples/cpaper_extended/chaincode.go) file we will define the mappings, chaincode initialization method and business logic in the transaction methods.
-For brevity we will only display snippets of the code here, please refer to the original file for full example.
+For brevity, we will only display snippets of the code here, please refer to the original file for full example.

 Firstly we define mapping rules.
 These specify the struct used to hold a specific chaincode state, it's primary key, list mapping, unique keys, etc.
 Then we define the schemas used for emitting events.